Book Now!

 Mutuality refers to behaviors that benefit both/all parties involved (good for you, good for me).

-Mutuality encourages and facilitates mutual love and respect for everyone and it requires each individual to think of themselves as a member of a larger group.
+Mutuality encourages and fosters mutual love and respect for everyone, and it requires each individual to think of themselves as part of a larger group.

 For example, a supervisor may support their employee with certain tasks because they understand the employee’s bandwidth is low.